15 Jul Organizing Workshops for Heli Rope Rescue

 Helicopter and Emergency Aerial Response sTrategy (H.E.A.R.T.)
 Presentation

-Ivan Kristoff, aka Spiderman – the first man who worked on the inaccessible places of the tallest concrete tower in the world, will present the Highrise Emergency Aerial Response sTrategy (H.E.A.R.T.) during the Dubai Helishow 2012.
-This event will take place at the Grand Stand, Meydan Hotel, Meydan Racecourse.
+Ivan Kristoff, aka Spiderman – the first man who worked on the inaccessible places of the tallest concrete tower in the world, presented the Highrise Emergency Aerial Response sTrategy (H.E.A.R.T.) during the Dubai Helishow 2012.
+This event was at the Grand Stand, Meydan Hotel, Meydan Racecourse.

 The workshop will be a round-table event with not more than 20-30 experts who will exchange ideas on rescuing people from high-rise buildings and will aim definite practical benefits.
 World’s leading experts, property managers, professional and consulting engineers, involved with the design, development, installment of safety equipment, will be able to participate remotely via Live Video Conference.